paul-hammant/analyze-mvn-deps/README.md

 ========================================================================
 Presently in use: javax.annotation:javax.annotation-api  1.2
- - a level        4 dependency among 1 (possibly transitive) uses

-2017-09-13 12:24  1.3.1
+   - a level 4 dependencies among 1 (possibly transitive) uses 2017-09-13 12:24  1.3.1
 2016-09-22 18:50  1.3
 2013-04-26 17:38  1.2 ***

 ========================================================================
 Presently in use: javax.cache:cache-api  1.0.0
- - a level        3 dependency among 1 (possibly transitive) uses

-2017-12-16 17:15  1.1.0
+   - a level 3 dependencies among 1 (possibly transitive) uses 2017-12-16 17:15  1.1.0
 2014-03-28 03:34  1.0.0 ***

 ========================================================================
 Presently in use: javax.inject:javax.inject  1
- - a level        8 dependency among 1 (possibly transitive) uses

-2009-10-13 23:35  1 ***
+   - a level 8 dependencies among 1 (possibly transitive) uses 2009-10-13 23:35  1 ***

 ========================================================================
 Presently in use: javax.servlet:javax.servlet-api  3.0.1
- - a level        2 dependency among 2 (possibly transitive) uses

-2017-08-15 17:59  4.0.0
+   - a level 2 dependencies among 2 (possibly transitive) uses 2017-08-15 17:59  4.0.0
 2017-06-02 18:19  4.0.0-b07
 2017-05-24 16:02  4.0.0-b06